BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/rangers_of_mirkwood.md

 **Knife Mastery** - Friendly Elf models may re-roll To Wound Rolls of a natural 1 when making Strikes.
 Additionally, friendly Elf models may use the [Shielding] special rule, however, they cannot use their Knife Fighters or Blade Mistress special rules in a turn in which they elect to [Shield].

-**The Prince of Mirkwood** - Legolas gains the Knife Fighters special rule - If Outnumbered in Combat, then before making his Duel roll, Legolas gains +1 Attack for each model he is Engaged in Combat with, after the first, up to the a maximum of 3 bonus Attacks.
+**The Prince of Mirkwood** - Legolas gains the Knife Fighters special rule - If Outnumbered in Combat, then before making his Duel roll, Legolas gains +1 Attack for each model he is Engaged in Combat with, after the first, up to a maximum of 3 bonus Attacks.
 This bonus lasts until the end of the Combat.

 **Dwarven Resilience** - Friendly Dwarf models may re-roll failed Fate Rolls.